-The primary function of washers is to provide a hardened non-galling surface under the turned element, particularly for torque-based pretensioning methods such as the calibrated wrench pretensioning method and twist-off-type tension-control bolt pretensioning method.
-Circular flat washers that meet the requirements of ASTM F436 provide both a hardened non-galling surface and an increase in bearing area that is approximately 50 percent larger than that provided by a heavy-hex bolt head or nut.
-However, tests have shown that washers of the standard 5/32 in. thickness have a minor influence on the pressure distribution of the induced bolt pretension.
+However, tests have shown that washers of the standard 1⁄22 in. thickness have a minor influence on the pressure distribution of the induced bolt pretension.
 Furthermore, they showed that a larger thickness is required when ASTM A490 bolts are used with material that has a minimum specified yield strength that is less than 40 ksi.
 This is necessary to mitigate the effects of local yielding of the material in the vicinity of the contact area of the head and nut.
 The requirement for standard thickness hardened washers, when such washers are specified, is waived for alternative design fasteners that incorporate a bearing surface under the head of the same diameter as the hardened washer.

-Heat-treated washers not less than $5/16}$ in. thick are required to cover oversized and short-slotted holes in external plies, when ASTM A490 bolts of diameter larger than 1 in. are used.
+Heat-treated washers not less than 5/16 in. thick are required to cover oversized and short-slotted holes in external plies, when ASTM A490 or F2280 bolts of diameter larger than 1 in. are used, except per Table 6.1 footnote d.
 This was found necessary to distribute the high clamping pressure so as to prevent collapse of the hole perimeter and enable the development of the desired clamping force.
 Preliminary investigation has shown that a similar but less severe deformation occurs when oversized or slotted holes are in the interior plies.
 The reduction in clamping force may be offset by "keying," which tends to increase the resistance to slip.
 These effects are accentuated in joints of thin plies.

-When long-slotted holes occur in an outer ply, 5/16 in. thick plate washers or continuous bars are required in Table 6.1.
-This requirement can be satisfied with material of any structural grade, provided such material is hardened when ASTM A490 bolts of diameter greater than 1 in. are used.
+When long-slotted holes occur in an outer ply, 3/8 in. thick plate washers or continuous bars and one ASTM F436 washer are required in Table 6.1.
+This requirement can be satisfied with material of any structural grade.
 Alternatively, either of the following options can be used:

-- (1) The use of material with F_y greater than 40 ksi will eliminate the need to also provide ASTM F436 washers in accordance with the requirements in Section 6.2.1 for ASTM A490 bolts of any diameter. - (2) Material with F_y equal to or less than 40 ksi can be used with ASTM F436 washers in accordance with the requirements in Section 6.2.1
+- (1) The use of material with F{ν} greater than 40 ksi will eliminate the need to also provide ASTM F436 washers in accordance with the requirements in Section 6.2.1 for ASTM A490 or F2280 bolts of any diameter; or, - (2) Material with F{ν} equal to or less than 40 ksi can be used with ASTM F436 washers in accordance with the requirements in Section 6.2.1.